 Following a keto diet, and wondering if allulose is a good choice for an alternative sweetener?
 The short answer is yes!
 Allulose can be a good choice on the keto diet – but like any sweetener, it’s important to understand the impact of allulose on health and use it in moderation.

 What is allulose?

 Also known interchangeably as d-psicose or d-allulose, allulose is a monosaccharide that is categorized as a “rare sugar” since it is found very selectively in nature.
 Food sources of allulose include wheat, jackfruit, maple syrup, molasses, figs, and raisins.

 Of course, we’re not advising you to eat any of those on a keto diet – but that just shows that this rare sugar is found naturally in foods.
-It can be made in bulk by extracting sugars from corn, and using an enzymatic process that converts fructose to allulose.
+It can be made in bulk by extracting sugars from corn and using an enzymatic process that converts fructose to allulose.
 At the end of that process, the only sugar left is allulose.

 Is allulose an artificial sweetener?

 No, it is not.
 Allulose is classified as a rare sugar.
 Most categorize this as the same as other alternative natural sweeteners, like stevia or monk fruit.
 Artificial sweeteners, on the other hand, include lab-derived sweeteners like Splenda (sucralose) or Equal (aspartame).

 Artificial sweeteners to do not provide any calories and may be appealing to those on the keto diet, as they offer sweetness without calories or carbohydrates.
 However, some (but not all) research has suggested artificial sweeteners may affect sweet cravings or gut bacteria.